Diyhi0515/Diyhi0515/README.md

 ## 🌸 About Me

-I am a **System Engineering graduate from Bolivia**, focused on building modern, functional and scalable software solutions.
+I am a **Software developer from Bolivia**, focused on building modern, functional and scalable software solutions.

 I enjoy working on projects that combine **clean design, solid backend logic, databases, APIs, cloud infrastructure and user experience**.